“HAND TO LAND: THE ANALOG LANDSCAPE”

 STUDENT/RECENT GRAD*: $895USD

-Applications are free of charge (no fee to apply) and must be received by JUNE 30, 2020 (by June 15th for early-birds).
+Applications are free of charge (no cost to apply) and can be submitted at any time.
 A maximum of 12 participants will be selected to attend.
 A minimum of 9 students is required to run the workshop.
 Participants will be selected on a first come, first served basis so applying early is encouraged for greater chances of being selected.
-John Chiara’s workshop is open to both film and digital photographers and welcome photographers from all backgrounds and levels (no prior darkroom or analog experience required).
+John Chiara’s workshop is open to both film and digital photographers and also welcome photographers from all backgrounds and levels (no prior wet darkroom or analogue photography experience required).

 Upon being selected a $400USD registration deposit payment will be required within 7 days to become officially enrolled.
-Registration balances will then be due in full no latter than 4 weeks before the event by Saturday, July 25, 2020.
-If needed, a free customized payment plan can be also offered to split the remaining registration balance into several smaller monthly payments (no additional cost).
+Registration balances will then be due in full no latter than 4 weeks before the event by Sunday, July 11, 2021.
+If needed, a customized payment plan can also be offered to split the remaining registration balance into several smaller monthly payments (at no additional cost).

 103-555 Prometheus Lane,